TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 Tox path and name: `Content\TDToxFiles\UESample02_SimpleTexture.tox`

-This simple example showcase how multiple engine can load the same .tox file for different purposes or end results.
-In this example, the user can drive the brightness of a light using the engine input `chop_rgbBrightness`.
+This simple example showcases how multiple engines can load the same .tox file for different purposes or end results as this .tox file was also loaded in “Example 02 Simple Texture” above.
+Here the user can drive the brightness of a light using the engine input `chop_rgbBrightness`.
 The output `chop_rgbOut` with 3 channels (R, G, B) of 1 sample each is being used to drive the light color output.

 ### Parameters, inputs, outputs